CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Adjust-Roads.md

 **Does it affect frame rate or cause lag?**

-> Not directly; the bulk applicators are just alternate ways to apply customisations.
-Some of those customisations,
+> Not directly; the bulk applicators are just alternate ways to apply customizations.
+Some of those customizations,
 > however, might cause a little lag (see their wiki pages for more details).

 **After changing the route (green bar), my roads disappeared!**